goldstrike77/ansible-role-linux-prometheus/README.md

 When all you have is a hammer, everything starts to look like a nail.
 At the end of the day all monitoring systems are data processing pipelines.
 Sometimes it is more convenient to appropriate part of your monitoring system for another purpose, rather than building a bespoke solution.
 This is not strictly monitoring, but it is common in practice.

 ## Overview
-Prometheus is an open source time series database that focuses on capturing measurements and exposing them via an API.
+Prometheus is an open-source systems monitoring and alerting toolkit that focuses on capturing measurements and exposing them via an API.
 Works very well in a distributed, cloud-native environment, making it ideal for mission-critical microservices applications.
 All of the services are unburdened by load on the monitoring system.

+Prometheus is performant and simple to run.
+A single Prometheus server can ingest millions of samples per second.
+It is a single statically linked binary with a configuration file.
+All components of Prometheus can be run in containers, and they avoid doing anything fancy that would get in the way of configuration management tools.
+It is designed to be integrated into the infrastructure you already have and built on top of, not to be a management platform itself.

+Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
+It is now a standalone open source project and maintained independently of any company.
+To emphasize this, and to clarify the project's governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016, the second hosting project after Kubernetes.

 As a metrics-based system, Prometheus is not suitable for storing event logs or individual events.
 Nor is it the best choice for high cardinality data, such as email address or username.